jbszczepaniak/me/_posts/2017-03-27-my-problem-with-oauth2.0.markdown

 I've tried to understand how OAuth 2.0 operates many times, but each time my conclusion was that this is to hard for me.
 But last time when someone asked me how does OAuth 2.0 works and the only think I was able to say was:</p>

 > well, You know, this is this thing You use when You want to log user with Facebook

 <p align="justify">
 I've decided that this is the time when I'll learn this technology.
 </p>

 <p align="justify">
 I went to <a href="https://oauth.net/2/">the offical website of OAuth2.0</a> immediately and I've started to read.
 It is strongly emphasized in the documentaion that the OAuth2.0 protocol should be used for authorization and <b>not for authentication</b>.
 The difference between those two notions you can find <a href="https://en.wikipedia.org/wiki/Authentication">here</a>.
 OAuth 2.0 offers different use cases.
 For each use case there is an individual <b>grant type</b>.
-So we have the following types:
+So we have the following types:</p>
 <ol>
     <li>Authorization Code,</li>
     <li>Password,</li>